-Authorization to purchase and dispose of treasury shares and revocation, for the part not yet executed, of the authorization granted by the Shareholders' Meeting on March 28, 2019
+Authorization to purchase and dispose of treasury shares and revocation, for the part not yet executed, of the authorization granted by the Shareholders' Meeting on March 28, 2019.

-The Bank's Ordinary Shareholders' Meeting of April 2, 2020, after examining the relevant illustrative Report by the Board of Directors, decided to revoke the previous authorization, granted by the Shareholders' Meeting of March 28, 2019, for the part not yet executed, and to authorize the Board of Directors to proceed with the purchase of BFF ordinary shares, on one or more occasions and for a period of 18 months from the date of the Shareholders' Meeting, in pursuit of the purposes set out in the aforementioned illustrative Report; the maximum number of shares to be purchased is 8,323,880, representative of 5% of the Bank's capital (taking accounting of the treasury shares already in portfolio).
+The Bank's Ordinary Shareholders' Meeting of April 2, 2020, after examining the relevant illustrative Report by the Board of Directors, decided to revoke the previous authorization for the part not yet executed, and to authorize the Board of Directors to proceed with the purchase of BFF ordinary shares, on one or more occasions and for a period of 18 months from the date of the Shareholders' Meeting, in pursuit of the purposes set out in the aforementioned illustrative Report; the maximum number of shares to be purchased is 8,323,880, representative of 5% of the Bank's capital (taking accounting of the treasury shares already in portfolio).